Wasserstein Distributionally Robust Shallow Convex Neural Networks: Preliminaries

-where in this case $\boldsymbol{\nu}^\star, \boldsymbol{\omega}^\star$ are global optima of \blue{the sub-sampled convex problem} and if the optimal activations are in the convex model\blue{, i.e., $\left\{ \diag (\mathbf{X W}_{1i}^\star \geq 0) : i \in \llbracket m \rrbracket\right\} \subseteq \Tilde{\mathcal{D}}_X$} \citep{mishkin2022scnn}.
+where in this case $\boldsymbol{\nu}^\star, \boldsymbol{\omega}^\star$ are global optima of \blue{the sub-sampled convex problem} and if the optimal activations are in the convex model\blue{, i.e., $\left\{ \diag (\mathbf{X W}_{1i}^\star \geq 0) : i \in \llbracket m \rrbracket\right\} \subseteq \Tilde{\mathcal{D}}_{\mathbf{X}}$} \citep{mishkin2022scnn}.
 Interested readers are referred to~\cite{pilanci2020neural} and \cite{mishkin2022scnn} for the detailed coverage of SCNNs.

 We remark that if these conditions are met, for a feature sample $\mathbf{x}$ not included in the training dataset $\mathbf{X}$, then the non-convex formulation of the neural network gives the same output as the convex formulation when using the same set of realized sampling vectors \blue{$\mathcal{S} = \{ \mathbf{s}_1, \mathbf{s}_2, \ldots, \mathbf{s}_P \} $}.
+We also observe empirically that as the cardinality of $\Tilde{\mathcal{D}}_{\mathbf{X}}$ grows, both formulation converges to the same outputs for a given input.
 This notion will be useful in the next section.

 If these conditions are not met, i.e., the SNN is not wide enough, we still obtain an approximately optimal network that can outperform conventional training methods as highlighted by \cite{mishkin2022scnn}.
-By approximately optimal, we mean that it is optimized by a convex program that guarantees optimality while not having an exact mapping to the optimal non-convex neural network formulation.
-Thus, choosing the maximal width of the SCNN is a way to control the tractability of the convex training with respect to the available computational power and the size of the training dataset.
+By approximate optimality, we mean that it is optimized by a convex program that guarantees optimality while not having an exact mapping to the optimal non-convex neural network formulation.
+Thus, imposing the maximal width of the SCNN, which depends on the cardinality of $\Tilde{\mathcal{D}}_{\mathbf{X}}$, is a way to control the tractability of the convex training with respect to the available computational power and the size of the training dataset.
+Because generating the full hyperplane arrangement is impractical in most settings, the notation of the subsequent sections is aligned with the use of $\Tilde{\mathcal{D}}_{\mathbf{X}}$.